looker-open-source/lookr/README.md

 ===================

 This package is deprecated and may not work as an interface to Looker.
-There currently is no R SDK for looker, and so you are better off calling the API directly.
+There currently is no R SDK for Looker, as a result you are better off calling the API directly.

 LookR